lingtalfi/jVideoPlayer/README.md

 - plugin.ad.skipadbutton: "dependency" of the ad plugin.
 Display a "skip ad button" after x seconds of played advertising.
 - plugin.debughelper: tells you what events are fired, and what events are listened to (more on events later)
 - plugin.cue: add subtitles to your video
+- plugin.inactivity: put the gui in/out sleep mode

 Also, the mantis plugin has its own plugins: